 A warm welcome awaits us at our foster parent’s house.
 We were greeted by his wife and grandchildren.
 Their house is quite big and can accommodate four or more homestays (guests).
 Not too long, they served us lunch – our first meal in Negeri Sembilan!

 Hj.
-Abu Hassan Arjak of Pelegong homestay is a 73 year old, our foster parent during the entire stay in Negeri Sembilan.
-Although he don’t speak English he remained kind and friendly.
-We survived with sign language and gestures.
+Abu Hassan Arjak of Pelegong homestay is a 73 year old man, our foster parent during the entire stay in Negeri Sembilan.
+Although we have some difficulties in communication, he remained kind and friendly.

-Not too many people will consider homestay especially now that there are several backpacking rooms and econotels, adding the luxury hotels offering special discounts and packages.
+I don't know if many travelers will consider homestay especially now there are affordable backpacking rooms and luxury hotels offering special discounts and packages.

 Why you should do homestay?

 For some, they already found their homes here.
-As for me, for a short period of time, it was a different kind of travel experience.
-I would go out of my comfort zones without sacrificing the objective of my travel.
+As for me, even for a short period of time, I it was something I will never forget.
+It was a different kind of travel experience.
+I went out of my comfort zones without sacrificing the objective of my travel.
 There were challenges along the way though and it was where learning comes.
-Homestay gave me the experience of a lifetime.
-I want to share them to you so I decided to list down these challenges.

 Challenge No. 1

-- I guess for a person who’s not into spicy food staying in a place where almost every food served are spicy would be a great challenge.
+• I guess for a person who’s not into spicy food staying in a place where almost every food served are spicy would be a big problem.
 Here in Malaysia, Negeri Sembilan is known for its spicy food.
 The place where you'll find the spiciest of all spicy food in Malaysia.

 Food is one of the most exciting part of traveling.
 Surprisingly, I was able to adjust easily.
 The next day everything seemed ordinary.
 Interestingly, even their dessert has spices!
 We had guava-like fruit drizzled with fine peppers.